Oelkreamy/Wall-Follower-Robot-ROS-TB3/README.md

 ### Core Files

-- **`default.py`**: Provides detailed instructions for project setup, launching, and testing.
+- **`project_description.ipynb`**: Provides detailed instructions for project setup, launching, and testing.
 Essential for understanding the flow and requirements of the project.

 - **`FindWall.srv`**: Defines a custom ROS service for wall detection, making the robot orient itself toward and approach the nearest wall.